 (If he does not play, some combination of Andre Iguodala, Nick Young and Quinn Cook will cover the minutes.
 But given the uncertainty of the situation, I would not recommend any of them as picks.)

 Shooting guard – Lou Williams, L.A.
 Clippers: $16.4 million

-There is a dire need for experienced NBA players to keep the whole thing afloat.
-Williams is that, and the career year he was already having is being further enhanced by greater responsibilities both scoring and creating.
+Amidst the struggles of the Clippers’ season, Lou Williams is still getting his.
+The roster is in all kind of flux, with minutes and occasional starts for the C.J.
+Williams and Jamil Wilson types that should be at the end of the bench, and there is a dire need for experienced NBA players to try and keep the whole thing afloat.
+Williams is that, and the career year he was already having is being further enhanced by the greater responsibilities he now has in both scoring and creating for others.
 He is expensive, but performing above his slot.

 Shooting guard – Tyreke Evans, Memphis Grizzlies: $16.4 million

 Shooting guard – Ben McLemore, Memphis Grizzlies: $6.9 million

 Evans is now the main half-court creator for the Grizzlies, and gets better month on month.
 Having averaged an extremely healthy 20.5 points and 4.3 assists in 13 November games, Evans has averages of 16.7 points and 8.3 assists per game thus far in December.
 From a fantasy perspective, we should be particularly interested in the assists (which count for 1.5 fantasy points each), as well as the block and the steal per game he is also getting (worth 3 fantasy points each).
 Tyreke is being asked to do a lot of everything, and he is responding.